AI-generated code is becoming part of normal software development. That is not inherently good or bad for release quality.

 • The release question is whether review, tests, and rollout controls match the risk.

-• AI-code exposure should be part of a broader release readiness verdict.
+• AI-code exposure should be part of a broader release call.